erykjj/jwlmanager/README.md

 ____
 ## Usage

-### Windows 10/11 and macOS 11+

-Simply [download](https://github.com/erykjj/jwlmanager/releases/latest) and launch the latest **Windows executable** or **macOS app**.

-**Notes**
-- If you receive **Windows Defender "unknown publisher" alerts**, you can safely choose "More info" and "Run anyway".
-See [here](https://github.com/erykjj/jwlmanager/issues/1) for a discussion on what's going on.
-- The macOS app is slow to start up.
-I'm looking into it.

-### Linux

-[Download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):
+Preferably, if you have Python 3 installed and can install some of the required libraries/dependencies[^2], [download](https://github.com/erykjj/jwlmanager/releases/latest) and extract the latest release source code; then execute to run (from inside JWLManager folder):

 ```
-$ python3 JWLManager.py
+python3 JWLManager.py
 ```

 Or, make it executable first and run directly:

 ```
-$ chmod +x JWLManager.py
+chmod +x JWLManager.py
-$ ./JWLManager.py
+./JWLManager.py
 ```

-You *may* have to install some of the required libraries[^2].
-Do [let me know](https://github.com/erykjj/jwlmanager/issues) if you have any difficulties ;-)

-If you use the -h flag, you'll see the following options:
+If you use the `-h` flag, you'll see the following options:

 ```
 usage: JWLManager.py [-h] [-v] [-en | -es | -fr]